Imagine learning life-changing tools for handling money in a room filled with laughter and support…

 - Imagine life-giving conversations with your spouse about how you both regard and use money…

 Excellence in Ministry grant recipients and their spouses are required to attend the annual Personal Finance Academy.
 The focus of this three-day event is to educate and inspire clergy households to be wise financial leaders.

-Eligible seminarians and 2018 EIM grant recipients can register online (deadline to register is June 15).
+Eligible seminarians and 2019 EIM grant recipients can register online here after May 15 (deadline to register is June 15).

 Featured Presenter: Pete the Planner (Author, USA Today columnist and financial advisor)

 - Design a functional and workable budget